-SECTION 1 Introduction 143 Section 1.1 Use this chapter together with other materials that explain your drug coverage 143 Section 1.2 Types of out-of-pocket costs you may pay for covered drugs SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug 144 Section 2.1 What are the drug payment stages for Bright Advantage Choice (HMO-POS) members?
-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in .145 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") : Section 3.2 Help us keep our information about your drug payments up to date .146 SECTION 4 During the Deductible Stage, you pay the full cost of your Tier 3, Tier 4, and Tier 5 drugs .147 Section 4.1 You stay in the Deductible Stage until you have paid \$150 for your Tier 3, Tier 4, and Tier 5 drugs .147 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share .147 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 A table that shows your costs for a one-month supply of a drug .148 Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply .149 Section 5.4 A table that shows your costs for a long-term (up to a 90-day) supply of a drug .
-150 Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,020 SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 25% of the costs for generic drugs .152 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,350 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs
+SECTION 1 Introduction .143 Section 1.1 Use this chapter together with other materials that explain your drug coverage .
+143 Section 1.2 Types of out-of-pocket costs you may pay for covered drugs .
+144 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug .144 Section 2.1 What are the drug payment stages for Bright Advantage Choice Plus (HMO-POS) members?
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in .145 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB")) Section 3.2 Help us keep our information about your drug payments up to date SECTION 4 There is no deductible for Bright Advantage Choice Plus (HMO-POS) .147 Section 4.1 You do not pay a deductible for your Part D drugs .
+147 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share .147 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription 147 Section 5.2 A table that shows your costs for a one-month supply of a drug Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply Section 5.4 A table that shows your costs for a long-term (up to a 90-day) supply of a drug .
+150 Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,020 .
+151 SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 25% of the costs for generic drugs .151 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,350 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs

-SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year .154 SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them .155 Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine .155 Section 8.2 You may want to call us at Member Services before you get a vaccination .156
+SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year .
+154 SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them .154 Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine .
+154 Section 8.2 You may want to call us at Member Services before you get a vaccination .156